ICassiopeia/IC-Dapp/README.md

 This project is Proof-of-Concept that aims to demonstrate that the Internet Computer can solve all of these issues by keeping everything in the same environment in a cost-effective way by levergaing its storage and computation abilities.

 # Project structure
-- Assets canister: it holds the data as well as the analytical functions
+- Data assets: it holds the data as well as the analytical functions

 - Fractional NFT: it's simple implementation where each ERC721 spins off a ERC20 canister

+- Sales Contracts: simple sales contract recording exchanges between users

 - Jupyter notebook: demonstrate some interactions with the canister to load and display data